 1. Catch them at the right time

 You likely know when your child is receptive.
 For some kids, the car is a good place to talk, in part because sitting side by side takes the pressure off a formal, sit-down talk.
 Others may pop in their earbuds the second they reach the passenger seat.
 Choose your moment (which usually isn’t immediately when they’re done a shift).
 “When your kid starts talking to you about stuff—randomly they just start sharing things—I think that’s a bit of a cue right there that they’re open for conversation at that point.
-So, reading their body language, their cues, if they start talking about other things, or even just talking about stuff at work, not necessarily hazards, but ‘oh yeah, I'm working with this co-worker and we’re doing this today’ is a good opportunity to start talking to them and just bringing up little topics,” says Kelly.
+So, reading their body language, their cues, if they start talking about other things, or even just talking about stuff at work, not necessarily hazards, but ‘oh yeah, I'm working with this co-worker and we’re doing this today’ is a good opportunity to start talking to them and just bringing up little topics,” says Meron.
 Check out this post on some conversation starters for ideas.

 2. Listen with empathy

-“I think it’s so important to have empathy with your own kids, and really trying to remember being a teenager yourself, and what it was like,” says Kelly.
+“I think it’s so important to have empathy with your own kids, and really trying to remember being a teenager yourself, and what it was like,” says Meron.
 “You easily forget how difficult it was, and all the different challenges that they have.
 And so really trying to put yourself in their shoes, and hearing what they’re saying.
 They don’t necessarily want answers.
 They don’t necessarily want advice.
 Sometimes they just want you to listen,” she says, adding that people are only going to listen to you if you hear them first.

 3. Personalize it